 Health and Medical Humanities Minor

-The Health and Medical Humanities (HMH) Minor teaches students how to use the skills and interpretive methods of the humanities, social sciences, and arts to consider topics related to human health and medicine through an interdisciplinary series of courses.
+The Health and Medical Humanities (HMH) Minor will teach you how to use the skills and interpretive methods of the humanities, social sciences, and arts to consider topics related to human health and medicine through an interdisciplinary series of courses.

 Fundamental to the study of the Health and Medical Humanities is the is the idea that studying history, sociology, literature, philosophy, and the arts may allow us to gain insight into aspects of life such as health, illness, disability, disease, and death—as well as the ways that medicine intervenes in our embodied lives.